Sightseeing

 2019 — Present

-With Sightseeing, I turned my attention to my own gaze by using eye-tracking software to track the movement of my eyes across different subjects.
-Many artists have described their works as existing only when they are seen and experienced by a viewer and here, I interpret this idea literally by creating a series of works through the simple act of looking.
+Sightseeing explores my gaze by using eye-tracking software to track the movement of my eyes across different subjects.
+Many artists have described their works as existing only when they are seen and experienced by a viewer and here, this idea is interpreted literally by creating a series of works through the simple act of looking.

 Eye tracking is often used in scientific research, market research, gaming and product design to determine how and where viewers' attention is concentrated.
 I was interested in the philosophical implications of capturing a viewer’s gaze when looking at art and was initially drawn to the works of the American painter Ellsworth Kelly (1923–2015).
 Kelly’s use of colour and deceptively simple shapes often belie their documentary origins and for many years, I’ve been fascinated by the painter’s ability to transform banal details of everyday life into bold abstractions.